less/less.js/README.md

 _new_

-By defining multiple fonts in a `text-face-name` definition, you create [FontSets](http://trac.mapnik.org/wiki/FontSet) in `carto.js`.
+By defining multiple fonts in a `text-face-name` definition, you create [FontSets](http://trac.mapnik.org/wiki/FontSet) in `CartoCSS`.
 These are useful for supporting multiple character sets and fallback fonts for distributed styles.

 <table>
   <tr>